 What about you?
 Do you have an evening routine or ritual?
 I’d love to hear about it in the comments.

-If you could use some help and encouragement in creating your own evening ritual I’m hosting a challenge in my Make Over Your Life With Dee Facebook group starting today.
-I’d love to have you join us!
+If you could use some help and encouragement in creating your own evening ritual I hosted a challenge in my Make Over Your Life With Dee Facebook group.
+You can find the related posts via search or feel free to start a discussion at any time.
+There are sure to be others interested in this topic and willing to share tips and ideas.

 And it you really want to dive deep, I highly recommend this course: